andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 By now we have discovered quite a few cases where TypeScript and Haxe give different semantics to the same syntax.
 We can see that TypeScript sticks to the JS standards as much as possible.
 Existing JS developers would pick up TypeScript without any fiction.
 Haxe however takes the other approach, "fixes" the [JS design flaws](http://www.crockford.com/javascript/javascript.html) and follows the behaviors used by other popular languages.
 As a result, developers with background other than JS would appreciate and less-likely to be surprised by the Haxe semantics.
 Moreover, Haxe also fuses functional programming concepts and JS-like syntax in a natural way.

-### Typing system
+### Type system

 TypeScript and Haxe feature similar basic types.
 TypeScript has `boolean`, `number`, `string`, `Array`, `any`, and `void`.
 Haxe has all of the TypeScript equivalents, `Bool`, `Float`, `String`, `Array`, `Dynamic`, and `Void`.
 In Haxe, there is also `Int` that do not exist in TypeScript.
-Of course, we have function types in both languages too.
+As previously mentioned, we have function types in both languages too.

 We can create custom types in both TypeScript and Haxe.
 In TypeScript, we may use class/interface and enum.
 In Haxe, we have class/interface, enum, typedef, and abstract.

-TypeScript uses a structural typing system (duck-typing), in which all types can be expressed as interfaces.
+TypeScript uses a structural type system (duck-typing), in which all types can be expressed as interfaces.
 Types are compatible to each other as long as they has the same fields.
 We can assign anonymous object to a variable typed as a class instance:
 ```ts
 // TypeScript
 class Point {